 Abstract:

-Salicylic acid (SA), acetylsalicilic acid (ASA), and 14-hydroxylated brassinosteroid (HBR) are natural, endogenous plant growth regulators with high efficacy.
+Salicylic acid (SA), acetylsalicylic acid (ASA), and 14-hydroxylated brassinosteroid (HBR) are natural, endogenous plant growth regulators with high efficacy.
 Spraying those exogenous substances can effectively alleviate the adverse effects of heat stress in rice, but its physiological mechanisms, and the quantitative effects on increasing rice yield are still unclear.
-In this study, the dominant rice variety in Jiangxi Province ‘Jinliangyouhuazhan’ was used to investigate these aspects.
-A 2-year (2020, and 2021) experiment was conducted involving four sowing dates (April 25, May 5, May 15, and May 25) to investigate the effects of SA, ASA, HBR, and the sowing date on the physiological characteristics, and yield of rice subjected to high temperature stress.
-Under ambient high temperature conditions (daily average temperature ≥ 30 ℃ for ≥ 3 days or maximum temperature ≥ 35 °C for ≥ 3 days), 0.50 mmol·L
+In this study, the dominant rice variety in Jiangxi Province ‘Jingliangyouhuazhan’ was used to investigate these aspects.
+A 2-year (2020, and 2021) experiment was conducted involving four sowing dates (April 25, May 5, May 15, and May 25) to investigate the effects of application of SA, ASA and HBR, and the sowing date on the physiological characteristics, and yield of rice subjected to high temperature stress.
+Under ambient high temperature conditions (daily average temperature ≥ 30 ℃ for ≥ 3 days or daily maximum temperature ≥ 35 °C for ≥ 3 days), 0.50 mmol·L

 −1 SA, 0.50 mmol·L